 About Waukesha Parks, Recreation & Forestry Department

-Waukesha Parks, Recreation and Forestry Department (WPRF) serves a diverse Southeastern Wisconsin community of nearly 70,000 residents, helping to make it a desirable place to live, work and play!
-Aided by a progressive departmental Strategic Plan and adopted Park and Open Space Plan, the park system has grown to include 49 sites encompassing nearly 1,125 acres of active parkland and natural resource areas.
+Waukesha Parks, Recreation and Forestry Department (WPRF) serves a diverse Southeastern Wisconsin community of nearly 72,000 residents, helping to make it a desirable place to live, work and play!
+Aided by a progressive departmental Strategic Plan and adopted Park and Open Space Plan, the park system has grown to include 49 sites encompassing over 1,125 acres of active parkland and natural resource areas.

 Facility opportunities abound featuring a recreation center, nature center, community buildings, 2 sports complexes, 2 self-supporting outdoor aquatic facilities, 24 park shelters, skate park, formal gardens, band shell, amphitheater, dog run, toboggan runs, 48 tennis/pickle-ball courts, and 30 fully accessible playgrounds.